ansible/awx/docs/docsite/rst/userguide/projects.rst

 Clicking on **Schedules** allows you to review any schedules set up for this project.

 .. image:: ../common/images/generic-schedules-list-configured.png
+   :alt: List of configured schedules that may be used with this project.

 Schedule a Project